 Establishment of OFI

 The roots of OFI lie in the ORCP.
 By the mid ’70s, the behavior and ecological insights gained into the elusive Asian ape began attracting the attention of media and supporters, and a structure was necessary to leverage that attention into real help and action for orangutans and rain forest conservation.
-Dr. Biruté Mary Galdikas, with a network of local staff and volunteers began cooperating to expand the projects of the original ORCP to create programs aimed specifically at conservation, rehabilitation, research, and education.
+Dr. Biruté Mary Galdikas, with a network of local staff and volunteers, began working to expand the projects of the original ORCP to create programs aimed specifically at conservation, rehabilitation, research, and education.
 A lawyer from the US Justice Department in Washington, D.C., John Beal, visited Camp Leakey in late 1979.
 After his return to the United States, he helped Galdikas and a few colleagues establish the Orangutan Foundation in Los Angeles, California.
 The name was later changed to Orangutan Foundation International (OFI).
 After Beal took courses in foundation and non-profit law, Galdikas and Beal registered OFI as a 501(c)3 public foundation in 1986.
-OFI is dedicated to research, education, conservation, and forest protection in order to ensure the survival of biologically viable orangutan populations in the wild and the welfare of orangutans, including wildborn ex-captives, wherever they are found.
+OFI is dedicated to research, education, conservation, and forest protection in order to ensure the survival of biologically viable orangutan populations in the wild and the welfare of all orangutans, including wildborn ex-captives, wherever they are found.

 After OFI was established, Galdikas asked volunteer Ashley Leiman to establish an Orangutan Foundation chapter in the UK.
 Orangutan Foundation United Kingdom (OFUK) became a successful organization, helping support OFI’s programs in the field.
 In 2005 OFUK became an independent organization with Galdikas as its honorary chairperson.
-OFUK has its own programs with funding from, among others, the European Union.
+OFUK grew its own programs with funding from, among others, the European Union.